ASPetrov/XcodeSnippets/README.md

 3. In terminal navigate to the new directory and run setup.sh

-  Or from Finder Copy Files To The Path: `~/Library/Developer/Xcode/UserData/CodeSnippets`
+  Or from Finder copy files to this path: `~/Library/Developer/Xcode/UserData/CodeSnippets`

 #Usage